open5e/open5e/source/monsters/tome-of-beasts/U/urochar.rst

-**Tentacle.** *Melee Weapon Attack:* +13 to hit, reach 20 ft., one target. *Hit:* 20 (3d8 + 7) bludgeoning damage, and the target is grappled (escape DC 17).
-Until this grapple ends, the target is restrained.
+**Tentacle.** *Melee Weapon Attack:* +13 to hit, reach 20 ft., one target. *Hit:* 20 (3d8 + 7) bludgeoning damage, and the target is :ref:`srd:grappled` (escape DC 17).
+Until this grapple ends, the target is :ref:`srd:restrained`.
 Each of its four tentacles can grapple one target.

 **Paralyzing Gaze (Recharge 5–6).** The watcher can target one creature within 60 feet with its eerie gaze.
-The target must succeed on a DC 19 Wisdom saving throw or become paralyzed for 1 minute.
+The target must succeed on a DC 19 Wisdom saving throw or become :ref:`srd:paralyzed` for 1 minute.
 The paralyzed target can repeat the saving throw at the end of each of its turns, ending the effect on a success.
 If a target’s saving throw is successful or the effect ends for it, the target is immune to the watcher’s gaze